ozdowski/hadron_clustering/README.md

 ```
 If the file runs successfully with no errors or outputs, all installations were most likely successfull and setup is complete.

+### Outputs

+Run correctly, two\_single\_50GeV\_pions.py should output multiple plots of the shower profiles, as well as plots depicting the values of each cell in ieta and iphi for every depth for a selected event.